realshadow/satis-control-panel/README.md

 Satis Control Panel (SCP) is a simple web UI for managing your [Satis Repository](https://github.com/composer/satis) for [Composer Packages](https://getcomposer.org/).

-SCP backend is written in Laravel and with a touch of React + Typescript combo.
+SCP backend is written in Laravel and with a React + Typescript combo.

 ## Features